-> What Fesic saw was that things appeared to be calming down in that system.
+What Fesic saw was that things appeared to be calming down in that system.
 The biggest news coming from Regina were about the preparations for a ceremony to be held on-world on the 330th day of the year.
-That would be attended by Arch Duke Norris, Grand Duchess Delphine and Prince Lucan Alkhalikoi Alkhalikoi, eldest son of Emperor Strephon Alkhalikoi.
-Prince Lucan would stand in during the ceremonies for his father, Emperor Strephon, and his sister, Grand Princess Ciencia lphegenia Alkhalikoi, the Emperor's Heir Apparent.
+That would be attended by Arch Duke Norris, Grand Duchess Delphine and Prince Lucan Alkhalikoi Alkhalikoi, nephew of Emperor Strephon Alkhalikoi.
+Prince Lucan would stand in during the ceremonies for his Uncle, Emperor Strephon, and his cousin, Grand Princess Ciencia lphegenia Alkhalikoi, the Emperor's Heir Apparent.
 So, everything Fesic found said things were improving in the Regina system, not getting worse.

-The shopping expedition took shape as Fesic finished lunch and moved to a terminal to spend part of the afternoon doing research on the sword he'd noticed at the museum the other day.
-He planned spend an hour working, and compared the mages he'd taken of the sword with those on line as he worked.
-After the others left and he worked the hour, Fesic turned up very little.
-One note he saw suggested the sword could be attributed to an "Admiral Mĺfkenntek"(Muh-lif-ken-hi-tek) but that didn't look like a Zhodani name to Fesic.
+The shopping expedition took shape while Fesic finished lunch and moved to a terminal to spend part of the afternoon doing research on the sword he'd noticed at the museum the other day.
+He planned spend an hour working, and compared the images he'd taken of the sword with those on line.
+Working after the others left, Fesic turned up very little.
+One note he saw suggested the sword could be attributed to an "Admiral Mĺfkenntek"(Muh-lif-ken-hi-tek), but that didn't look like a Zhodani name to Fesic.
 To Fesic, it looked very much like a Sword Worlds name, and that was a culture he knew well.
 Sadly, even adding the Admiral's name to his research, Fesic didn't find much information.

 Still, the sword worlder name was more in line with the very flashy and ornate style of the weapon.
-As he'd felt in the museum, Zhodani officers wouldn't consider owning such a flashy weapon as appropriate.
+That agreed with his impressions in the museum, that Zhodani officers wouldn't see owning such a flashy weapon as appropriate.
 Zhodani aesthetics were less "ornate and flashy" and would more likely be an understated synergy of curves, surfaces and form.
 Presented with even more of a mystery, Fesic decided to keep searching past the first hour he'd planned to work.
-Part of that research included the history of invading and occupational forces which had occupied the system in the Third and Fifth Frontier wars. that included a good deal of the time looking through unit Tables of Organization and the Zhodani orders of battle he could find.
+Part of that research included the history of invading and occupational forces which had occupied the system in the Third and Fifth Frontier wars.
+That included a good deal of the time looking through unit Tables of Organization and the Zhodani orders of battle he could find.

 Not surprising, the most data he could find came from the invading and occupational forces from the Fifth Frontier War.
 While much had been made of the Zhodani 40th fleet which drove through Imperial lines and reached the Rhylanor system, Fesic found the Dinomn system had actually been assaulted by the Zhodani 15th fleet.
 That had happened early in 1108, and the Zho 15th were forced back out of the system by the Imperial Spinward Marches First Fleet by the start of 1109.
 The Zhodani 40th had pushed through Imperial lines on the riftward flank of the 15th.
 At that time, some forces from the 15th had been detailed off as replacements to the 40th and "back filled" with follow-on replacements.